Carlossiii/PorscheCatalog/README.md

 This app is a tribute to the German auto maker, Porsche.

-It has a list of some Porsche cars that I found more important
+It has a list of Porsche cars that I think are most important.

 ## How it works